 This content would be dedicated to removing and fear or self doubt and should be inspiring, motivating and engaging so that the team go out and sell their socks off.
 For would normally be the last session of the event but can be split.

-- Provide any relevant content and sales tools that are ready for support such as launch material, flyers, giveaways.
+- We work with your marketing team to help provide any relevant content and sales tools that are required to support each campaign such as launch material, flyers, giveaways.

-- Provide a Roadmap on future campaigns that will keep the initiative in front of mind for your prospects.
+- We provide a Roadmap on future sales campaigns that will help keep your brand front of mind for your prospects.

 |Accommodation||If attendees or speakers are traveling to the venue you will need to arrange accommodation.
 Try and keep everyone at the same location to avoid splintering the group.|